We’d like to highlight one of the greatest threats to Ontario’s natural soil systems – earthworms!

 Earthworms devour the leaf litter layer much more rapidly than native decomposers, destroying the thick protective layer of decaying leaves most of our native plants and insects rely on.

 Native plant roots have a difficult time growing in the dense soils produced by earthworms, while non-native plants that are better suited to dense soils have an easier time establishing themselves.
+Earthworms have been linked to a host of other invasive species and have already wreaked havoc on our local ecosystems.

 Make love, not worms